ShaddockNH3/ShaddockNH3/README.md

 ## Hi there 👋

+Just a humble and obscure soul, dreaming of ascending to prominence while journeying along the path.

 <!--
 **ShaddockNH3/ShaddockNH3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.